The elusive balance between work and life – how do senior leaders strike their balance?

 We took time to ask our Advisory Council, and there are some great tips below!

-Rachel Hunter – Acting Director-General, Department of the Premier and Cabinet
+Rachel Hunter – Director-General, Department of State Development, Manufacturing, Infrastructure and Planning

 That is really interesting for me to reflect back on when I was starting to move into CEO level positions, and I had young children.
 That always creates tension in terms of the time you need to be focused on work verses the time you focus on family.
 I was fortunate that I had a lot of family support, but in a way, children have a way of imposing a sense of balance on you anyway.
 Because when you are with them, you need to be with them 100% – they require it and they often demand it.
 I had three children, two of whom are twins, so I thought I was very fortunate in having that counterbalance in my life.
 They are grown up now and we are a very close family, and now my mother lives with us.
 She is someone to whom I need to ensure I provide time to be with her, and support her; so at one end of your life you have children, and at the other end you have elderly parents; so I think there is always for most people a ‘pull’ around family versus the ‘pull’ of work; and somehow you navigate that.